 This step is optional, but really adds to the farmhouse look.

 These canvas pennants have raw edges, which makes this step super easy to do.

-I used my fingers to gently rub the edges and the fraying happened almost instantly as I went around each triangle.
+To fray the edges, I used my fingers and gently rubbed the edges.
+The fraying happened almost instantly as I went around the edges of each triangle.

 For any frayed bits that are too long, just trim with scissors.

 Jute and clothespins are perfect for a rustic farmhouse look!

 Step Five: Attach each triangle to a length of jute twine using the rustic-looking clothespins.

 I love the subtle sparkle on each canvas pennant:

 In fact, you can’t even see the sparkle in some of these pictures!